 11. Smokers, Alcoholics and Drug Addicts, receive the same treatment, even though their conditions are self-induced.

 12. Many dual citizens will work in another country all their life but return for free treatment when they need long-term care.

 13. USA has too many senior citizens.
 For years to come the average age of our population will keep rising.
 There will be lesser people who will contribute to the system versus who will land up using it.

 14. Systems are never perfect.
 Doctors, their families, their close friends of doctors and some influential people are often able to get quicker treatment due to mutual understanding within them.

 15. It will lead to mass layoffs for millions of Americans connected to medical insurance directly and indirectly.

 16. Healthy people who may hardly use the healthcare system, are forced to pay.
 Obamacare is not a universal healthcare system, Medicare for all can provide coverage for all.

 Due to the colossal federal budget deficits, a universal healthcare system seems to be a distant dream.
-Moreover, due to the coronavirus pandemic, trillions of dollars worth of assistance was given to US citizens and small businesses, causing America to further drown in debt.
-Not everyone agrees that taxing the rich is the right approach as they may relocate countries which have a cheaper tax rate, that will further hurt the economy.
+Moreover, due to the coronavirus pandemic, trillions of dollars worth of assistance were given to US citizens and small businesses, causing America to further drown in debt.
+Not everyone agrees that taxing the rich is the right approach as they may relocate to countries that have a cheaper tax rate, which will further hurt the economy.